stnolting/neorv32-riscof/README.md

 ## Compatibility Issues

-:warning: The current version of the Sail RISC-V model does not support a target-specific configuration the core's events that update the `mtval` CSR: the NEORV32 writes zero to this CSR when encountering an `ebreak` (breakpoint) exception while the original model writes the address of the triggering `ebreak` instruction to `mtval`.
-However, constraining platform-specific events that write (or not) to `mtval` is explicitly allowed by the RISC-V ISA specifications
+:warning: The current version of the Sail RISC-V model does not support a target-specific configuration of the core's events that update the `mtval` trap value CSR: the NEORV32 writes zero to this CSR when encountering an `ebreak` (breakpoint) exception while the original Sail model writes the address of the triggering `ebreak` instruction to `mtval`.
+However, constraining platform-specific events that write (or not) to `mtval` is explicitly allowed by the RISC-V ISA specification
 (see [riscv-software-src/riscv-config/issues/16](https://github.com/riscv-software-src/riscv-config/issues/16)).

-To circumvent this, a [patch](https://github.com/stnolting/neorv32-riscof/blob/main/riscv-arch-test.mtval_ebreak.patch) is applied to the default `riscv-arch-test` submodule, which adds code to set the `mtval` portion of the signature to all-zero if a breakpoint exception occurs.
+To circumvent this, a [patch](https://github.com/stnolting/neorv32-riscof/blob/main/riscv-arch-test.mtval_ebreak.patch) is applied to the default `riscv-arch-test` submodule, which adds code to set the `mtval` portion of the test signature to all-zero if a breakpoint exception occurs.
 This is only relevant for the `privilege/ebreak.S` and `C/cebreak-01.S` test cases.

 This "hack" might be abandoned with future versions of RISCOF/sail.